 The Connected Kerb products, (the Website) and Connected Kerb mobile application (the Connected Kerb App) (together with the Website form the Connected Kerb Platforms) are operated by Connected Kerb Limited (”we” or “our” or “us”).
 We are registered in England and Wales.
-Our company registration number is 110626 and our registered office is 20 Midtown, 20 Procter Street, London, WC1V 6NX.
+Our company registration number is 110626 and our registered address is 5 Chancery Lane, London, United Kingdom, EC4A 1BL, United Kingdom.

 We are committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about our policy, or our practices with regards to your personal information, please contact us at firstname.lastname@example.org.